Forget the hype surrounding this holiday weekend. Forget the flowers and chocolates and everything else, and remind yourself of the origin of love.

-Think of the Scripture verses below as a Valentine’s message from God to you, and remind your friends of His great love.
+Take just a few minutes and reflect on God’s love for you.
+Think of the verses of Scripture below as a Valentine’s message from God to you, and remind your friends of His great love.

-- God’s love for us is not based on our goodness.
+1. God’s love for us is not based on our goodness.

-“But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us” (Romans 5:8).
+“God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:8, NASB).

-“They heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.
-Then the Lord God called to the man, and said to him, “Where are you?”
-(Genesis 3:8-9).
+God initiated conversation with Adam after he sinned: “Then the man and his wife heard the sound of the LORD God as He was walking in the garden in the cool of the day, and they hid from the LORD God among the trees of the garden.
+But the LORD God called to the man, ‘Where are you?’”
+(Genesis 3:8-9, NIV).

-For His compassions never fail.
+For His compassions do not fail.

 They are new every morning;